goossens/ObjectTalk/docs-src/architecture/runtime.md

-As was explained above the ObjectTalk ecosystem comes as a single executable file called “ot”.
+As was explained above, the ObjectTalk ecosystem comes as a single executable file called “ot”.
 This single executable can run in four different modes depending on how it was launched.

 **Simple Mode**